IanDowney11/Home_Assistant/README.md

 Not finished, PoC Only.

-Python Scripts to connect to the Anyminer S19J Pro CGI APIs
+Python Scripts, Configuration and Dashboar connecting to the Anyminer S19J Pro CGI APIs